alphagov/locate-api/README.md

 As the authority lookup is only on a per postcode basis this level of accuracy is not available.

-Details of the authority data and it's accuracy are available in the OS documentation.
+Details of the authority data and it's accuracy are available in the OS documentation - https://github.com/alphagov/location-data-importer/blob/master/docs/code-point-user-guide.pdf.

 ## Indexing